digitaltrails/piKam/README.md

 monitor with touch-screen support for it to be of much use:
 * Although the mouse works, the mouse cursor is not visible, which makes doing almost anything quite difficult - a touch screen would work around this issue.
+As a temporary measure, I've added code that draws a small white square under the mouse location while the mouse is clicked (kivy does not seem to have a mouse motion event that I can use to continuously plot the location of an unclicked mouse).
 * From what I gather the keyboard may also have issues.

 If you have Kivy installed:

 1. Create a folder called piKam (or anything you prefer).
 Copy all the piKam files to this folder.
 2. Running a server is option, if you want PiKam to work directly without a server edit the pikam.ini file and make sure the server hostname is blank.
 3. In a shell, cd to the piKam folder and enter:

    ```